kbond/symfony-docs/cookbook/templating/namespaced_paths.rst

 .. index::
-   single: Templating; Namespaced Twig Paths
+   single: Templating; Namespaced Twig Pathst

 How to Use and Register Namespaced Twig Paths
 =============================================